Categorical Koszul duality: Introduction

 Given a dg coalgebra $C$, a left \emph{dg $C$-comodule} is a dg vector space $M$ together with a coaction map $M\to C\otimes M$ subject to the usual coassociativity and counit axioms.
 The notions of a right dg $C$-comodule and of a dg $C$-bicomodule are defined similarly.

-We also need to work with \emph{pseudocompact} dg vector spaces, or projective limits of finite-dimensional vector spaces; thus a pseudocompact dg vector space $V$ can be written as $V=\varprojlim_\alpha V_{\alpha}$ for a projective system $\{V_\alpha\}$ of finite dimensional dg vector spaces.
+We will also work with \emph{pseudocompact} dg vector spaces, or projective limits of finite-dimensional vector spaces; thus a pseudocompact dg vector space $V$ can be written as $V=\varprojlim_\alpha V_{\alpha}$ for a projective system $\{V_\alpha\}$ of finite dimensional dg vector spaces.
 The grading for pseudocompact vector spaces is likewise cohomological.
 The category of pseudocompact dg vector spaces $\PCVect$ is equivalent to the opposite category to $\Ch$ with anti-equivalence established by the $\ground$-linear duality functor.
 The category $\PCVect$ also admits a symmetric monoidal structure, dual to that in $\Ch$; it will be denoted simply by $\otimes$.
 Monoids in $\PCVect$ are called pseudocompact algebras; they form a category opposite to that of dg coalgebras.

-The category of graded pseudocompact algebras has an auxiliary function as various results about coalgebras are technically easier to prove in the dualized setting.
+\begin{rem} The category of graded pseudocompact algebras has an auxiliary function in this paper.
+We found the setting of pseudocompact algebras more productive for concrete calculations than that of coalgebras (though admittedly this is in part due to a psychological effect and tastes may differ).
+In particular, various technical results are significantly easier to prove and even some definitions easier to state in the algebraic context.
+We will thus freely switch to the dualized setting in the course of this paper when appropriate. \end{rem}

 Given a graded pseudocompact algebra $A$, its maximal semisimple quotient will be denoted by $A_0$; it is \emph{pointed} if $A_0$ is a product of copies of $\ground$ (so that $A$ is dual to a pointed coalgebra).

 Occasionally we need to consider the tensor product of a pseudocompact dg vector space $V=\varprojlim_\alpha V_{\alpha}$ and a discrete one $U$; in this situation we will always write $V\otimes U$ for $\varprojlim_\alpha V_{\alpha}\otimes U$; such a tensor product is in general neither discrete nor pseudocompact.